 Reflexologists don’t cure, diagnose, or prescribe and foot reflexology isn’t an alternative to medical treatment, but it can be utilised alongside your other therapeutics to ease symptoms.
 Here are some of the benefits:

 • Stress relief.
 The therapy is naturally calming and a superb method of combating stress.
 During your reflexology session, endorphins are released into the body.
-This reduces anxiety, and many clients report a much more restful sleep after their appointment.
+This reduces anxiety; many clients report a much more restful sleep after their appointment.

 • Lymphatic drainage.
 Reflexology lymphatic drainage (RLD) may help with lymphoedema, arthritis, chronic fatigue and migraines.